On-Site Accommodations at St. John's University

 If you are staying at St. John's, you will be required to carry a photo ID card (known as a "Storm Card") at all times.
 It will be included in the welcome packet that you will pick up at housing registration.
 This card will get you into the dorm, will be encoded with access to your suite, and will also be your meal card to get you into the Montgoris Dining Hall.

-When you register for accommodations, you will be required to fill out a St. John's form and upload a photo for your Storm Card.
+When you register for accommodations, you will be required to fill out a St. John's form and upload a photo for your Storm Card (see registration links at the bottom of this page).
 St. John's has very specific and detailed requirements for the format of the photo.
 In summary:

 - JPG and JPEG files only